 What happens in this step?
 Now it's time to place this delicious filling into the mirliton shell for baking.

+- Top each stuffed mirliton with a sprinkling of breadcrumbs and a small tab of butter.
 Place the baking dish in a preheated 350-degree Fahrenheit oven for 30 minutes or until browned on top.

-Pro Tip: If you don't want to go through the process of stuffing the shells, this filling can also be made into a casserole.
+Lagniappe Tip: If you don't want to go through the process of stuffing the shells, this filling can also be made into a casserole.

 Sign up for my email notifications of new recipes and posts right HERE.